 Kitchens are fun areas to introduce colour to your ceilings, and the use of colour or pattern on the ceiling can also help reinforce a style to any room.
 This industrial style restaurant has used this to full effect and contrast beautifully with the floor to ceiling subway tiled walls.
-This look could easily be recreated into a residential setting.
+This look could easily be recreated in a residential setting.

 CREATE A FOCAL POINT

 Use your ceiling to help define zones within an open plan space.
-This fab monochromatic open plan space by award-winning Australian designer James Dawson has utilised pattern on the ceiling to create a focal point to the kitchen zone.
+This fab monochromatic open-plan space by award-winning Australian designer James Dawson has utilised pattern on the ceiling to create a focal point to the kitchen zone.

 HIDE AN AWKWARD CEILING